Nauru has very few formally protected terrestrial areas due to extensive mining. Conservation attempts are ongoing but face significant challenges.

 Be respectful when visiting places of worship.

-Support brands and operators committed to positive impact.
+Support labels and operators committed to positive impact.

-Choose gear from brands dedicated to environmental protection, like Patagonia.
+Choose gear from brands committed to environmental protection, like Patagonia.

 Support tours that prioritize local communities and environments, such as G Adventures.

-Donate to conservation attempts by visiting sites like The Rainforest Site (GreaterGood).
+Contribute to conservation efforts by stopping at sites like The Rainforest Site (GreaterGood).

 Your choices as a traveler can positively affect the local economy.